Regulation D and Things to Know About Your Account

 As a Delta Community member, we always want to keep you updated regarding important account information, regulations and changes that may affect you.
-What it all boils down to is knowledge and awareness … Hence, we’d like to make you aware of an important upcoming change to withdrawals and transfers.
+It all comes down to knowledge and awareness, so we’d like to make you aware of an important upcoming change to withdrawals and transfers.

 New Reg D Policy

 Effective May 1, 2013, debit card overdrafts from Savings, Additional Savings or Money Market Account will be included in the six withdrawals permitted under Reg D. As a result, debit card transactions that attempt to draw from these accounts when there are insufficient funds in checking — beyond the six permitted each month — will be denied, unless you set up other forms of overdraft protection.

 Ways to Avoid Reg D Withdrawal or Transfer Limits